 The house mouse is brownish-gray in color with a pointed snout and a long tail with little or no hair.
 The species is a close relative to the common laboratory mouse and the fancy mouse seen in pet stores.
 It’s an inquisitive and cute animal, but unless you’re a bored cat, you don’t want it in your home.

 The Norway rat has brown, coarse fur and a lighter underside.
 It’s usually 12-18 inches in length and can weigh up to 16 ounces.
 The species is also commonly called a street rat, wharf rat, or sewer rat.
 If you’re afraid of rats, this one is sure to send you running.
-Unfortunately, you’ll have to move to Antarctica to get away from them; they’re found everywhere else on the planet.
+A Norway rat, when inside your home, can cause a lot of damage with its chewing and gnawing habits.

 - The presence of small, dark, cylindrical droppings